 - French international politics since 1919

 I am currently working on the causes and consequences of the collapse of French and British colonial empires in Africa and Asia.
 I am especially interested in patterns of decolonization and the incidence or avoidance of colonial conflict after 1918.
 The most recent outcome of this work is Fight or Flight: Britain, France and their Roads from Empire, a book published with Oxford University Press in 2014 (http://ukcatalogue.oup.com/product/9780199698271.do).

 My research has also focused on contested access to colonial economic resources and forms of state violence within colonial societies, notably in North Africa.
 Working with a Leverhulme Trust Research Fellowship between 2009-12, I recently completed a three-year project on 'Political Economies of Empire Violence and Police Repression'.
 The work centres on comparing the nature and scale of police intervention during colonial labour disputes, urban protests, and anti-colonial violence in the Depression era of the 1920s and 1930s.
 Ranging from North Africa to French Vietnam, a central proposition of this research is that policing of the colonial workplace remained a more significant priority for security forces than repression of anti-colonial nationalism.
 The resulting book, Violence and Colonial Order: Police, Workers and Protest in the European Colonial Empires, 1918-40, was published by Cambridge University Press in 2012. (http://www.cambridge.org/9780521768412)

-From September 2012 I shall be working with my colleague Professor Richard Toye on a further Leverhulme Trust research project on 'The Rhetoric of Empire: Managing Imperial Conflict between Britain and France'.
+Since September 2012 I have been working with my colleague Professor Richard Toye on a further Leverhulme Trust research project on 'The Rhetoric of Empire: Managing Imperial Conflict between Britain and France'.
 Conducted over three years and hosted by Exeter's Centre for the Study of War, State and Society, the aims of the project research are: